TehKitti/Maunz/README.md

 __PM Only Syntax__

 *bulliedme \<channel> \<username> - Did somebody bully you?
 This will send them a link to stop with their bullying ways.

-*bullyme \<channel> \<username> Do you want somebody to bully you?
-This will send them a link to start with their bullying ways.

 _*leave \<channel>_ - Makes Maunz leave a channel.